PKU-OS/Pintos-dockerfile/README.md

 Your Pintos has been booted successfully, congratulations :)

 Throughout this semester, you can modify your Pintos source code in your host machine with your favourite IDE and run/debug/test your Pintos in the container.
+You can leave the container running when you are modifying Pintos, and your modification will be visible in the container immediatedly.

 ## How to debug Pintos
 If you have read the `Test and Debug` part in the Documentation, you may find that you need two terminals to debug the Pintos.
-This part teaches you how do this in Docker.
+This part teaches you how to do this in Docker.

-First run the Pintos container as usual in one terminal follow the command in the above section.
+First run the Pintos container as usual in one terminal following the command in the above section.

-Then run the commands below
+and run the commands below to boot Pintos in gdb mode.

 ```
 cd pintos/src/threads/